Difference Between Population and Sample

 Sometimes, collecting an entire population of data is near impossible as some populations are too difficult to come by.
 In this case, a sample can be used to represent the study as it is feasible and accessible.

-Conclusion: In spite of the fact that Population and Sample are two different terms, they both are related to each other, i.e. samples are drawn from the population.
+Conclusion: In spite of the fact that Population and Sample are two different terms, they both are related to each other.
+The population is used to draw samples.
 The primary objective of the sample is to make statistical inferences about the population.
 Without population, samples can’t exist.
 The better the quality of the sample, the higher is the level of accuracy of generalization.

 Right sampling is very necessary to conduct insightful market research.
 Explore samples with QuestionPro Audience.